 The only signing alongside Ben Davies who is still at Tottenham, Dier arrived from Sporting Lisbon and quickly established himself as a first-team regular.

 Playing in defence and midfield, he is known for his heavy tackling and set-piece ability, and proved a reliable option for Pochettino and eventually Gareth Southgate for England.

-The 27-year-old struggled to reach his top form during Jose Mourinho’s reign but will be hoping for a fresh start under Antonio Conte and there’s been a talk of an England recall for the increasingly impressive centre-back.
+The 27-year-old struggled to reach his top form during Jose Mourinho’s reign but has enjoyed a renaissance under Antonio Conte and there’s been a talk of an England recall for the increasingly impressive centre-back.

 Three years ago today, Eric Dier scored the winning penalty for England against Colombia 🦁

 — FootballJOE (@FootballJOE) July 3, 2021

 A title winner alongside Olivier Giroud at Montpellier, Stambouli signed for Tottenham on deadline day for a fee of around £5million.